zmcartor/homestead-guide/source/contracts-and-transactions/ethereum-tests/using-testeth.rst

 *****************************************************
 Using Testeth
 *****************************************************
-Ethereum cpp-client testeth tool for creation and execution of ethereum tests.
+Expanse cpp-client testeth tool for creation and execution of expanse tests.

-To run tests you should open folder (see also `Installing and building <../../ethereum-clients/cpp-ethereum/index.html#installing-and-building>`_)
+To run tests you should open folder (see also `Installing and building <../../expanse-clients/cpp-expanse/index.html#installing-and-building>`_)

    ``/build/libethereum/test``